emmampakarinen/Systems-programming-and-business-analytics-projects/README.md

-# Projects
+# Systems programming and business analytics projects
 Some of the projects I've done.
-There are a couple data visualization with Python -programs and some system programming projects with C (Unix-utilities and Unix-shells) as well.
+There are a couple data visualization with Python -programs and system programming projects with C: Unix-utilities and Unix-shell.